temporalio/documentation/docs/application-development/features.md

 We then use a [`workflow.Selector`](/go/selectors) and the `AddReceive()` to wait on a Signal from this channel.
 The `more` bool in the callback function indicates that channel is not closed and more deliveries are possible.

+Before completing the Workflow or [Continuing-As-New](/application-development/features#continue-as-new), make sure to do an asynchronous drain on the Signal channel.
+Otherwise, the Signals will be lost.

 </TabItem>
 <TabItem value="java">